What to do when you become an accidental landlord in the UK

 All upholstered furniture and furnishings provided by the landlord must meet fire safety standards; this means that any sofas, cushions, chairs, or mattresses must carry the fire-resistant symbol.

-Tenants must be able to escape quickly in the case of a fire.
-Landlords must make repairs to ensure that, where possible, fire-resistant materials are used in the structure of the building to stop fire spreading quickly through the property.
+Tenants must be able to escape quickly in case of a fire.
+Landlords must make repairs to ensure that, where possible, fire-resistant materials are used in the building’s structure to stop fire from spreading quickly through the property.

 Do you need a local license or HMO permit?

-All landlords who rent property to five or more people from more than one household require an HMO (House in Multiple Occupation) license.
+All landlords who rent property to five or more people from more than one household require an HMO (House in Multiple Occupations) license.
 Some councils in England also operate ‘additional’ or ‘selective’ landlord licensing schemes.

 You should check with your local council before letting your property.